UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 echo condition is false
 fi

 You may notice how I vary the indentation style.
 Any form is correct.
 Pick the one you are more comfortable with.
-As an aside, the C shell will allow a comment as the only statement inside a conditional block.

 The "if" test is performed once.
 If you want to loop while a test is true, then use the "while" command: